JoeyMckenzie/givebutter-php/README.md

 ```

 Since the client is compatible with any PSR-18 HTTP client, any commonly used HTTP client can be used thanks
 to our dependency on `php-http/discovery`.
-Once both dependencies have been installed, you may start interacting
+Once installed, you may start interacting
 with [Givebutter's API](https://docs.givebutter.com/reference/reference-getting-started/):

 ```php